jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 ```
 `getValidator` is useful when a table requires mixed input (e.g., strings and doubles).
 For example, the cells in the first row should take a string, but those in all other rows should take doubles.
-We can specify a custom validator for each cell by overloading `getValidator` *and* setting `itemTypePerColumn`.
+We can specify a custom validator for each cell by overloading `getValidator` *and* setting `itemTypePerRow`.
 <details>
 	<summary>Example</summary>